Kyle-Vincent-Bondoc/Picky-Counter/README.md

 And score is the amount of points you have.
 By getting something wrong you get 5 less points.
 Lastly, Picky counter says is what the picky counter is saying.

+---

+## Extra Notes
+This is a 1 file game.